Victor Osimhen: Personal life

+Victor Osimhen was born to a father from Esan in Edo State and a mother from Ukwuani in Delta State.
+He had a tough childhood and at some point sold sachet water and newspapers in traffic to support his family after the death of his beloved mother, Christiana.
+He has openly spoken about his humble beginnings and how those experiences shaped his resilience and determination.

+Osimhen has publicly acknowledged being in a relationship with Stefanie Kim Ladewig a German-born model and together they have a daughter.
 Osimhen is a Christian.
 He has stated that he has drawn inspiration from Sadio Mané, who helps his community in Senegal, and has said he wants to help disabled people throughout Africa.
 Osimhen announced the birth of his first child, a daughter named Haly, born in October 2022.